CS354-Perch/LanguageWebsite-1/quicksort/README.txt

 https://gcc.gnu.org/wiki/GFortranBinaries#Linux

 On the Onyx server, you can run on the command line:
-$gfortran --free-fortran -c quick.f90 quick_module.f90
+$gfortran -o quicksort quick.f90 quick_module.f90
-$gfortran